SubhashBose/Simple-HTTP-HelloWorld-server/README.md

 - 🚀 **No external dependencies**
 - 📦 **Small binary size (~5 MiB)**
 - 🧠 **Small CPU and memory footprint**
-- 🛠 **Single command to run**
+- 🛠 **One-line command to run - no configuration file**
 - 🔒 **Secure by design** – serves only static, predefined content
 - 🌍 **Cross-compiled for 15 OS and architecture combinations**

 ## Use Case

 This tool is ideal for simple network testing.
 It serves a static message (set at server startup) and does not expose any dynamic or client-controlled content, making it safe to use in public or production environments.
+It can be put in Docker containers and used for health checks.

 ## Download